kevinsogo/compgen/docs_src/TUTORIAL.md

 2
 ```

+That way, if we want to change the output format, we only have to edit the formatter, without having to edit any of the other files.

+Now let's talk about testscripts.
 Recall that our generator is saved in a file called `gen_random.py`.
 If we want to use it to generate 3 integers between 1 and 10, we'd call it with:

 ```bash
 $ gen_random.py 3 10 > tests/000.in
 ```

 But often you want to call `gen_random.py` multiple times, with different values of `T` and `N`.
-So you'd want to do do something like
+So you'd want to do something like

 ```bash
 $ gen_random.py 3 10 > tests/000.in